sollano/forestmangr/cran-comments.md

+## Release summary

+This is a small patch release fixing bugs discovered in the previous release, adds vignettes in portuguese and english, and a new function.

+It also fixes the check notes on CRAN.

 ## Test environments
-* local OS X install, R 3.5.1
+* local Windows install, R 3.5.2
-* ubuntu 12.04 (on travis-ci), R 3.5.1
+* ubuntu 14.04.5 (on travis-ci), R 3.5.1
 * win-builder (devel and release)

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 note

-* This is a new release.

 ## Reverse dependencies

-This is a new release, so there are no reverse dependencies.
+There are no reverse dependencies.

 ---

-* I have run R CMD check on the NUMBER downstream dependencies.
-  (Summary at ...).

-* FAILURE SUMMARY

-* All revdep maintainers were notified of the release on RELEASE DATE.